 Gifts ands small tokens of appreciation are frequently exchanged, and it is a good idea to bring along some small items for your key contacts in Singapore.
-Employers and administrative staff would appreciate receiving a small token from you.
+Employers and administrative staff would appreciate receiving a small token from you when you leave.
+You can also buy it locally.